tiry/PixelPulseNeo/Matrix/driver/commands/spotify/ReadMe.md

 Typically, you can generate the `.cache` file from your laptop and simply copy it to the Pi.

-To generate the initial authentication, you can run this command line:
+To generate the initial authentication, you can run this command line (after activating the python `venv` !):

     python Matrix/driver/commands/spotify/client.py